Photo credit: João Sousa. Wadi Khaled, Lebanon.

 I then turned that data into an interactive infographic of their stories and profiled several select cases by meeting with the victims and their families.

-Beirut’s Sudanese worker community | Over the course of months of getting to know the characters and places behind this hidden Hamra legend, I tell the story of Beirut’s little-known Sudanese Club, a safe haven for Sudanese migrant workers since the 1960s that has survived war, economic crisis and political upheaval (and even once hosted Muhammad Ali).
+Beirut’s Sudanese worker community | Over the course of months of getting to know the characters behind this hidden Hamra legend, I tell the story of Beirut’s little-known Sudanese Club, a safe haven for Sudanese migrant workers since the 1960s that has survived war, economic crisis and political upheaval (and even once hosted Muhammad Ali).

 Here I also profile one weekend in the lives of Beirut’s Sudanese workers, now coping — through spotty phone and internet connection — with watching their home country’s war from afar.

-Spotlight on Ozempic | Amid a nationwide shortage of this injectable drug commonly used for weight loss, a black market is booming in Lebanon.
+Spotlight on Ozempic | It’s a longstanding stereotype that Lebanon is stringent about beauty standards.
+Amid a nationwide shortage of Ozempic, the diabetes drug also used for weight loss, a black market is booming.

 I contributed an investigative article as well as commissioned and edited this first-ever series that takes readers on a deep dive into Lebanon in the Age of Ozempic.